interlay/interbtc-spec/docs/spec/vault-registry.rst

 ``toBeReplacedTokens``     interBTC            Number of interBTC tokens requested for replacement.
 ``replaceCollateral``      DOT                 Griefing collateral to be used for accepted replace requests.
 ``liquidatedCollateral``   DOT                 Any collateral that is locked for remaining to_be_redeemed on liquidation.
+``currencyId``             CurrencyId          The currency the vault uses for collateral
 =========================  ==================  ========================================================

 .. note:: This specification currently assumes for simplicity that a vault will reuse the same BTC address, even after multiple redeem requests. **[Future Extension]**: For better security, Vaults may desire to generate new BTC addresses each time they execute a redeem request.
 This can be handled by pre-generating multiple BTC addresses and storing these in a list for each Vault.
 Caution is necessary for users which execute issue requests with "old" vault addresses - these BTC must be moved to the latest address by Vaults.